r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 I-I see.
 That’s the part you’re proud of.

 **Sigurd:**
 Naturally.
 I never thought of myself as a hero of justice once.
-However--- No matter how you put it, it is evil to raise me and then sweet talk me into a sneak attack for treasure.
+However- No matter how you put it, it is evil to raise me and then sweet talk me into a sneak attack for treasure.
 So me turning the tables on him fits in the general idea of justice.